 Kit has a quite eclectic taste in music inspired by musicians such as Chance the Rapper, Daniel Caesar, H.E.R., Paramore, Snarky Puppy, Tori Kelly, and Vulfpeck.
 Kit truly enjoys being an instructor at School of Rock Plainfield, and aspires to spread his passion for learning and performing music to kids and students of all ages.

 Ruth has always had a deep-rooted passion for music.
 She has been singing as long as she can remember, and has played piano since the age of 8.
 In school, she was involved in choir in multiple types of ensembles, from traditional to jazz to pop.
 Outside of school, she was the keyboardist and backup singer in her dad’s rock band, from the ages of 12 to 18.
 In college she studied music education at North Central College, and was the music director of competitive a cappella group Sonata Problem at NCC.

 Currently, in addition to SoR, she works as a barista at Starbucks with her awesome River Square fam, and as an associate producer for the Chicago Harmony Sweepstakes Festival.

-Madison Colasanti Guitar, Keyboard and Singing Teacher, Little Wing Instructor
+Madison Colasanti Guitar, Bass Guitar, Keyboard and Singing Teacher, Little Wing Instructor

 Madison was exposed to music at a very young age.
 Her dad has played guitar and been the lead vocalist in oldies cover bands since before she was born.
 Through his influence, she joined choir and band in middle school and continued through college.